Home theater PC: Software

-HTPC options exist for each of the major operating systems: Microsoft Windows, Mac OS X and Linux.
-The software is sometimes called "Media Center Software".
+Software options for HTPCs exist for each of the major operating systems: Microsoft Windows, Mac OS X and Linux.
+These software applications are called media center applications and HTPCs are defined by their combination with these applications.

 Linux, Unix, and BSD

 A number of media center software solutions exist for Linux-, Unix-, and BSD-based operating systems; for example MythTV is a fully fledged integrated suite of software which incorporates TV recording, video library, video game library, image/picture gallery, information portal and music collection playback among other capabilities.
 Kodi is also available (as it is for many platforms), and can be used to present all the available media including TV programmes recorded by MythTV.
 Freevo, VDR, SageTV and Boxee are other solutions.

-Linux, partially due to its opensource nature, is available as customised versions including the mediacentre pre-installed and with superfluous software removed.
+Linux, partially due to its opensource nature, is available as customized versions including the media center applications pre-installed and with superfluous software removed.
 Examples include MythBuntu (based on Xubuntu), and Ubuntu TV or Kodibuntu (formerly XBMCbuntu), (all based on Ubuntu).

 LinuxMCE is a complete home automation solution including lighting/curtains, security, and MythTV capability.

 Contemporary efforts on a TV based software package includes Plasma Bigscreen.

 Mac OS X

 For Mac OS X versions before 10.7 (Lion), HTPC functionality is built into the operating system itself.
-Specifically, the programs Front Row and Cover Flow, used in conjunction with the Apple Remote, allow users easily to browse and view any multimedia content stored on their Macs.
+Specifically, the applications Front Row and Cover Flow, used in conjunction with the Apple Remote, allow users easily to browse and view any multimedia content stored on their Macs.
 With the July 2011 release of Mac OS X Lion, Front Row has been discontinued.

-Several third-party applications provide HTPC support, including Plex, and XBMC.
+Several third-party applications provide HTPC support, including Plex, and Kodi.

 Beyond the operating system itself, add-on hardware-plus-software combinations (for adding more full-featured HTPC abilities to any Mac) include Elgato's EyeTV series PVRs, AMD's "ATI Wonder" external USB 2.0 TV-tuners, and various individual devices from third-party manufacturers.